Skip to content

 Request a Flight

 Duke’s campus is a vibrant and highly populated area.
 With near constant student activity, community events, a sprawling medical center, and a Life Flight heliport, requests to fly any type of aircraft must be carefully reviewed, and approvals will be heavily dependent on location and timing.
 Working closely with Duke Forest, Duke University has created two pre-approved locations, the Couch and Blackwood field sites, which are recommended for most drone needs.
 Requests to fly at the pre-approved locations will be handled more quickly and with greater likelihood of success.
-Please visit the Duke Forest website for more information about their property, event calendar, and teaching/research use forms.
+Please visit the Duke Forest website and reach out directly to the Duke Forest staff at dukeforest@duke.edu for more information about their property, event calendar, and teaching/research use forms.

-• Student or hobbyist flights (except under the auspices of the Duke Academy of Model Aeronautics)
+• Hobbyist flights (except under the auspices of the Duke Academy of Model Aeronautics)

 • Private event photography, including weddings